The top 10 West End musicals that are adapted from films

 The Lion King

 Released in 1994, The Lion King is one of the highest-grossing films for Disney but is also one of the most successful stage adaptations in history.
 First opening at the New Amsterdam Theatre on Broadway in 1997, The Lion King then transferred to the West End in 1999.
 The story of Simba becoming King of the Pride Lands is currently ongoing at theatres on both sides of the pond, as audiences are transported to the Serengeti to see their favourite animated animals come to life.
 Elton John brought his musical touch to the production, creating the music for the show with iconic songs including “Hakuna Matata” and “Can You Feel the Love Tonight”.
 With colourful costumes and puppets bringing the pride lands to life, The Lion King has become a staple of musical theatre, as audiences young and old fall in love with the young cub.
 Take our quiz on The Lion King to see how much you know about the show.

 9 to 5

 Nominated for 13 Oscars and considered to be one of the Disney greats, Mary Poppins finally received the stage treatment in 2004, premiering at the Prince Edward Theatre in London.
 Audiences were stunned at the lovable nanny flying into the theatre, as she brought magic into caring for Jane and Michael Banks while meeting Bert, a jack of all trades.
 Featuring Disney songs including “Feed the Birds” and “Step in Time”, the “Supercalifragilisticexpialidocious” show ran for over three years, closing in 2008.
-Mary Poppins will return to the West End in 2019, starring Zizi Strallen as Mary Poppins and Charlie Stemp as Bert.
+Mary Poppins returns to the West End in 2019, starring Zizi Strallen as Mary Poppins and Charlie Stemp as Bert.